dboddie/Acorn-Format-Tools/README.md

 Acorn Format Tools
 ==================

-This repository contains Python modules and tools for manipulating different files and formats used by Acorn 8-bit range of computers, such as SSD and DSD files containing DFS and ADFS format disk images, and UEF files containing cassette data.
+This repository contains libraries and tools for manipulating different files and formats used by Acorn 8-bit range of computers, such as SSD and DSD files containing DFS and ADFS format disk images, and UEF files containing cassette data.

 Tools for converting data between formats and examples showing how to use the modules are also provided.

-The aim is to provide Python 2 and Python 3 versions of all modules, tools and examples.
+The aim is to provide libraries, modules, tools and examples for a variety of programming languages, including Python 2 and Python 3.

 Modules